 So if you're a young lebbird longing for new lands, you can either sail as a scout in a crude, slow ship full of inexperienced sailors and run a 5% chance of shipwreck and a 95% chance of adulation, or fly on your own, and run a 16% chance of drowning and a 100% chance of misery.

 It's really no wonder than more and more Lyrans take the slow route.

 But you are human.
-You can swim, you can float, you have a huge ego.
-And so you decide to risk it--you wing leisurely up Kyrie and out to West Isle, then do nothing but train and sleep and eat for a couple of months (Lyran months--that's only ten days or so on Earth) and then head due west into the Rijn Sea, heading for Wersgorix.
+You can swim, you can float, you have strap-on wings and a huge ego.
+And so you decide to risk it--you glide leisurely up Kyrie and out to West Isle, then do nothing but train and sleep and eat for a couple of months (Lyran months--that's only ten days or so on Earth) and then head due west into the Rijn Sea, heading for Wersgorix.
 I admire your determination and courage!